MSPs can combine traditional, digital marketing tactics Key concepts of the MSP sales process

 The channel partner ecosystem has undergone a sea change, where cloud providers now represent key allies and vendors are rated for innovation rather than money-making potential.

-That observation comes from an Accenture report published in April on partner-vendor relations in the cloud-first era.
-The report, "Building high impact partner ecosystems," polled 1,150 channel companies, including resellers, systems integrators, service providers and ISVs.
+That observation comes from an Accenture report published in 2021 on partner-vendor relations in the cloud-first era.
+The report, "Building high impact partner ecosystems," was based on a survey that polled 1,150 channel companies, including resellers, systems integrators, service providers and ISVs.

-Mike Heald, global ecosystems and growth strategy lead at AccentureMike Heald
+Michael Heald, global ecosystems and growth strategy lead, AccentureMichael Heald

 The report depicts an industry sector with a dramatically different approach to conducting business and creating alliances.
-"It's a once-in-generation shift," said Mike Heald, global ecosystems and growth strategy lead at Accenture and a co-author of the report.
+"It's a once-in-generation shift," said Michael Heald, senior managing director and ecosystem and growth lead at Accenture Strategy, after the report was released.
 "The movement to this new type of model is highly accelerated."

 In addition, as partners work more closely with different types of vendors, they have more options in doing so.
-Seventy-seven percent of partners said they have more technology provider choices than they had three years ago, the Accenture report noted.
+Seventy-seven percent of partners said they had more technology provider choices than they did three years earlier, the Accenture report noted.

 Partners emphasize innovation